stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 In a SAAP cluster, users run their applications on worker nodes.
 By default, a SAAP subscription comes with three worker nodes.

 ## Storage Requirements
 ### Block Storage Requirements

-SAAP uses high performance disks i.e. `SSDs` for storage requirements which includes
+SAAP uses high performance disks i.e. `SSDs` for storage requirements which includes:
 - Boot Volumes (Attached to nodes for OS.
 See [Resource Requirements](#resource-requirements))
 - Persistent Volumes (Additionally attached volumes for application consumption)

-Following are the storage requirements used as Persistent Volumes consumed by `SAAP workloads`
+Following are the storage requirements used as Persistent Volumes consumed by `SAAP workloads`:

 | SAAP component | Volume Size (GiB)|
 |---|---:|